Shadrack Sibiya

 He began his policing career in his early twenties as a student constable at the Hammanskraal Academy.
 Over nearly four decades, he served in several divisions, including the detective branch in Knysna, and advanced to national investigative structures.

 Sibiya rose through the ranks to become a senior investigator within the Directorate for Priority Crime Investigation (Hawks), where he led the Gauteng provincial branch and the Commercial Crimes unit at the rank of Brigadier.
 In 2015, he was dismissed from the SAPS following allegations relating to the illegal rendition of Zimbabwean nationals during his time in the Hawks, but the Labour Court later found his dismissal procedurally and substantively unfair and ordered his reinstatement.

 Following that ruling, Sibiya joined the City of Johannesburg as head of the Group Forensic and Investigation Services (GFIS), where he led anti-corruption investigations in local government.
 In 2023 he returned to national policing and was promoted to the rank of Lieutenant-General when appointed Deputy National Commissioner for Crime Detection.
-In that capacity, he oversaw elements of the national crime-detection architecture and engaged with specialised units, task teams and intelligence.
+In that capacity, he oversaw elements of the national crime-detection architecture and engaged with specialized units, task teams and intelligence.

 Suspension and legal challenges

 In July 2025, Sibiya was placed on special leave (later described as suspension) by the National Police Commissioner, Fannie Masemola, after allegations emerged that he had interfered with the handling of a set of politically sensitive dockets held by the :Political Killings Task Team, a police unit established to probe political assassinations, and that Sibiya had sought to redirect the case dockets of the team to his office.
-Sibiya challenged aspects of his suspension in court but in September 2025 a Pretoria High Court application to return to work was dismissed, with the court declining to overturn the decision placing him on leave while investigations continued.
+Sibiya challenged aspects of his suspension in court, but in September 2025 a Pretoria High Court application to return to work was dismissed, with the court declining to overturn the decision placing him on leave while investigations continued.

 Sibiya became a focus of public controversy after KwaZulu-Natal police head Lieutenant-General Nhlanhla Mkhwanazi and others made explosive public allegations about the disbandment by Sibiya and Police Minister Senzo Mchunu without knowledge of the National Commissioner and Mkhwanazi publicly accused senior figures like Sibiya, Mchunu and others of obstructing or undermining investigations; his allegations implicated an array of senior officials and prompted executive, parliamentary and prosecutorial responses.

 Sibiya denied claims that he was a “rogue” officer and rejected suggestions that he colluded with criminals or unlawfully redirected dockets when he appeared to testify before the Ad Hoc Parliamentary Committee in October 2025 about his role and decisions in the disbandment.
 He denied friendships or improper relationships with named criminal suspects while admitting that he knew some individuals within the policing environment.
 The parliamentary committee has kept the matter under scrutiny and called for further investigation and evidence from affected parties.